-To capture self-portraits, you will need a camera and a tripod which is very essential as you will be photographing yourself posing or doing something.
+To capture self-portraits, you will need a camera and a tripod, which is essential as you will photograph yourself posing or doing something.
 Here is the essential gear that will be helpful when capturing self-portraits.

 You can capture stunning self-portraits with any camera that you have.
-We recommend using a camera that will allow you to manually adjust the exposure, but any camera including a point and shoot, GoPro, or even a smartphone will be sufficient for capturing self-portraits.
+We recommend using a camera that will allow you to adjust the exposure manually, but any camera, including a point-and-shoot, GoPro, or even a smartphone, will be sufficient for capturing self-portraits.

-If you will be shooting some real closeup details, then go for moderate focal lengths like 50 to 85mm.
-In general, a 35mm or 50mm lens that most photographers have in their kit should be a great choice for self-portraiture.
+If you will shoot some real closeup details, then go for moderate focal lengths like 50 to 85mm.
+Generally, a 35mm or 50mm lens that most photographers have in their kit should be a great choice for self-portraiture.

 A tripod is an essential tool to capture self-portraits.
-You can use any tripod that you have as long as it can hold the camera-lens combination and allow you to tilt the camera to the desired perspective.
-If you have a really lightweight camera or if you are using your smartphone, then a Gorillapod can also be used instead of a tripod.
+You can use any tripod you have as long as it can hold the camera-lens combination and tilt it to the desired perspective.
+If you have a lightweight camera or are using your smartphone, then a Gorillapod can also be used instead of a tripod.

-There are even compact tabletop tripods that can come in handy as long as they are able to hold the camera lens combination without a problem.
+Even compact tabletop tripods can come in handy as long as they can hold the camera lens combination without a problem.
 They can definitely be a good addition to your accessories if you are someone who likes capturing self-portraits.

-If you do not have both the tripod and Gorillapod, then find a smooth, flat, and sturdy place where you can keep your camera safe, but this is not recommended, plus it will not be efficient or safe when shooting at slight angles.
-This way you will also be limited to where you can take your photos from and limited to the perspectives and angles as well if you are looking for creative self-portraits.
+If you do not have both the tripod and Gorillapod, then find a smooth, flat, and sturdy place to keep your camera safe, but this is not recommended; it will not be efficient or safe when shooting at slight angles.
+This way, you will also be limited to where you can take your photos from and the perspectives and angles if you are looking for creative self-portraits.